datalorax/equatiomatic/README.md

 ![](man/figures/eq3.png)

-And it preserves the order the variables are supplied in
+It preserves the order the variables are supplied in the formula.

 ``` r
 set.seed(8675309)